Understanding Feline Stress Triggers

 For those particularly long journeys, remember that hydration is key.
 Offering water during breaks can keep your cat comfortable and help prevent dehydration.
 If your travel buddy is usually a chow-hound yet turns up their nose at food while on the road, don’t worry too much; many cats prefer to eat in the privacy of their own home and might be too anxious to eat while traveling.

-Now, if you’ve got a chatty Cathy on your hands (or rather, in your car), ponder pheromone sprays or diffusers designed for travel.
+Now, if you’ve got a chatty Cathy on your hands (or rather, in your car), think pheromone sprays or diffusers designed for travel.
 These mimic calming feline chemicals and can create an atmosphere of tranquility for Mr. Whiskers.
-Alternatively, throw in a worn piece of your clothing; it smells like you and that is a familiar comfort.
+Alternatively, throw in a worn piece of your clothing; it smells like you and this is a familiar comfort.

 Implementing Stress-Reducing Strategies at the Veterinary Clinic